openedx/edx-django-utils/edx_django_utils/monitoring/docs/how_tos/using_custom_metrics.rst

    :local:
    :depth: 2

-What is a Custom Metrics?
+What is a Custom Metric?
 -------------------------

 A custom metric is a name/value pair that you define, which will be associated with a request and available in various places in your monitoring software.
 For example, in Open edX, there is a ``request_user_id`` made available to all requests using the `RequestMetricsMiddleware`_.